kanok-bs/kanok-bs/README.md

 # 👋 Hello, I'm Md Kanok Hossain!

-I'm a professional software developer with over +6 years of experience, specializing in front-end and back-end web development.
+I'm a professional software Engineer with over +6 years of experience, specializing in front-end and back-end web development.
 I'm passionate about building modern web applications and have expertise in a variety of technologies.

 ## 💻 IDE